ITEP & SRTS Grant Resources

 Q: If Federal Flexible Match funds are used, are these funds always applied to the ITEP local match at an 80% rate even if the source of those FFM funds were state grant funds used at a 100% rate (no match required)?

-A: See the ITEP Guidelines, Section D and Appendix 6 for details about the Federal Flexible Match funds including an example on page 61.
-As noted in Section D, the FFM must be applied for and approved by IDOT and FHWA.
+A: See the ITEP Guidelines for details about the Federal Flexible Match (FFM) funds.
+The FFM must be applied for and approved by IDOT and FHWA.
 The FFM is applied for and approved after a project has been selected.

 If any further information is needed, reach out to the ITEP liaison in your local IDOT district office.